esrid/Golang-vs-Odin/README.md

 # BASIC Type
-// In both language type have a zero value
+Both languages have a concept of a zero value for their types
 ```
 // -------------------------
 // BOOLEAN TYPES